Naruto Shippuden: Ultimate Ninja Storm 4: Story Mode

-The story begins with a fight to the death battle the founders of Hidden Leaf Village: Hashirama Senju and Madara Uchiha.
+The story begins with a fight to the death battle between the founders of Hidden Leaf Village: Hashirama Senju and Madara Uchiha.
 Several years later, the Fourth Great Ninja War is fought by the allied Shinobi forces from the village where Naruto Uzumaki reveals that the villain leading Akatsuki is Obito Uchiha: the presumed-dead best friend of Naruto's mentor, Kakashi Hatake.
-Obito and his partner, the reanimated Madara Uchiha, awaken the legendary Ten Tails creature to defeat Shinobi forces.
-The rebellious Sasuke Uchiha is uncomfortable with his hatred of Hidden Leaf Village, and has the Konohagakure leaders (the Hokages) reanimated to learn about the village's origin.
-After realising that his late brother Itachi Uchiha and the first Hokage, Hashirama, fought to protect the village regardless of cost, Sasuke's team and the reanimated Hokage aid Naruto's group.
+Obito and his partner, the reanimated Madara, awaken the legendary Ten-Tails to defeat Shinobi forces.
+The rebellious ninja Sasuke Uchiha is uncomfortable with his hatred of the Hidden Leaf Village, and has the first four Hokage reanimated to learn about the village's real origin.
+After realizing that his late older brother Itachi Uchiha and the First Hokage, Hashirama, fought to protect the village regardless of cost, Sasuke's Taka team and the four reanimated Hokage aid Naruto's group.

 When Sasuke's forces reach Naruto's group, Obito is overpowered by Kakashi and absorbs the Tailed Beasts to become their vessel.
-Through their combined forces, Naruto and Sasuke defeat Obito cvbnmand remove the Beasts.
-However, Madara defeats the Hokages, after reviving using the weakened Obito's body controlled by Zetsu.
-Now using Akatsuki's Sealing Statue, he takes the creatures, including Naruto's Nine-Tailed Demon Fox, and mortally wounds Sasuke.
+Through their combined forces, Naruto and Sasuke defeat Obito and remove the Tailed Beasts.
+However, Madara defeats all four Hokage, after reviving himself using the weakened Obito's body controlled by Zetsu.
+Now using Akatsuki's Sealing Statue, he takes the Tailed Beasts, including Naruto's Nine-Tailed Fox's Yang part, and mortally wounds Sasuke.
 A reformed Obito and Sakura Haruno try reviving Naruto while Kabuto Yakushi heals Sasuke.
-A man known as the Sage of the Six Paths, the first ninja appears in Naruto and Sasuke's dreams and passes them new powers to defeat Madara.
-The weakened Madara is betrayed by the true leader of Akatsuki, Zetsu, who infuses his chakra to revive Sage's mother, Kaguya Otsutsuki.
-With the help of Kakashi and Sakura, Naruto and Sasuke seal Kaguya; Obito dies in the battle, while trying to protect Kakashi.
-Following the battle, a weakened Madara makes peace with Hashirama and dies with the Hokages going back to the afterlife.
-Naruto and Sasuke then fight to decide the village's fate.
-As both suffer the loss of one arm each, Sasuke gives up realizing how his actions affected his friends.
-The game ends with a time skip; Naruto is the new Hokage raising his son while Sasuke returns to the village.
+The first ever ninja, known as the Sage of the Six Paths, Hagoromo Otsusuki, appears in Naruto and Sasuke's dreams and gives them new powers to defeat Madara.
+The weakened Madara is betrayed by the true supreme leader of Akatsuki, Black Zetsu, who infuses his chakra to revive Hagomoro's mother, Kaguya Otsutsuki.
+With the help of Kakashi and Sakura, Naruto and Sasuke seals Kaguya and Black Zetsu; Obito dies in the battle while trying to protect Naruto and Kakashi.
+Following the final battle, a weakened Madara makes peace with Hashirama and dies as the Hokage return to the afterlife, but not before Fourth Hokage Minato Namikaze wishes Naruto a happy 17th birthday.
+Naruto and Sasuke have a final fight to decide the village's real fate in the Final Valley, where they fought before.
+As both suffer the loss of one arm each, Sasuke admits defeat realizing how his terrible actions affected his friends.
+The game ends with a time skip; Naruto now is the Seventh Hokage raising his hostiled son while Sasuke returns to the village.

-After the original story mode is completed, the game unlocks a new story mode set shortly after the war's end.
-The narrative focuses on Naruto, his friend Shikamaru Nara, and the Sunagakure leader Gaara.
+After the original story mode is completed, the game unlocks a new story mode set shortly after the war's end and before the time skip.
+The narrative focuses on Naruto, his friend Shikamaru Nara, and the Hidden Sand Village Leader Gaara.
 The three ninjas travel around the world with a team to complete missions and remember previous battles (which the player must win).